 This petition called on the Town Council to outline objections to the sale/disposal of public open space on Longridge which was proposed by Cheshire East Council.
 It was considered by the Town Council on September 18th 2017.

-The Council resolved to apply to register the land as an asset of community value, to object to the disposal of the land and creation of any road and is continuing to progress the matter with Cheshire East Council.
+The Council resolved to apply to register the land as an asset of community value, to object to the disposal of the land and creation of any road and is continued to progress the matter with Cheshire East Council.